blorente/naylang-documentation/src/methods_and_dispatch.md

 };
 ```

-Each native method is a subclass of `NativeMethod`, and implements it's functionality in the body of the overriden `respond()` method.
-For convenience, each subclass of `GraceObject` that implements native types defines them inside it's header, as inner classes.
+Each native method is a subclass of `NativeMethod`, and implements its functionality in the body of the overriden `respond()` method.
+For convenience, each subclass of `GraceObject` that implements native types defines them inside its header, as inner classes.
 This is specially useful when a method requires access to the internal structure of an object, since inner classes have access to them by default:

 ```c++
 // GraceNumber.h